ChaoticTrials/chaotictrials.github.io/versioned_docs/version-1.20.x/wiki/mods/skyblock-builder/packdev/packdev.md

     - Use `minOffset` and `maxOffset` to define a random range for the object's position relative to `[0, 0, 0]` (main island).
     - Alternatively, use `offset` for a fixed position relative to the main island.
 - **Origin (Optional)**: Determines how offsets are calculated.
 Possible values:
-    - `zero` (default) starts offset from the origin coordinates.
+    - `ZERO` (default) starts offset from the origin coordinates.
-    - `center` starts offset from the center of the object.
+    - `CENTER` starts offset from the center of the object.

 Here’s a visual representation of the `origin` options:
 ![](/img/projects/skyblock-builder/config/origin.png)